lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

-Regardless of the AlgorithmIdentifier used, the RSA public key MUST be carried in the subjectPublicKey BIT STRING within the SubjectPublicKeyInfo filed of the certificate using the RSAPublicKey type defined in {{RFC8017}}.
+Regardless of the AlgorithmIdentifier used, the RSA public key MUST be carried in the subjectPublicKey BIT STRING within the SubjectPublicKeyInfo field of the certificate using the RSAPublicKey type defined in {{RFC8017}}.

 The intended application for the public key MAY be indicated in the key usage certificate extension as specified in {{Section 4.2.1.3 of RFC5280}}.
 If the